|

 dun foal will have golden, orange, or brown hair in those two places.

-Also, grullos will have black dorsal stripes, while dun foals will often have
+Also, grullos will often have black dorsal stripes, while dun foals will often have

 dark brown or dark red dorsal stripes.
 Still, this doesn't always hold